 Cooperative Education Program

 Cooperative Education provides the student an opportunity to gain paid work experience while attending college.
 When enrolled in coursework the student has a regular course schedule.
 While on CO-OP, students work with professionals in their field who supervise their training and work.
-The program includes numerous majors but is geared towards the technical fields such as geography and geographic information systems, industrial hygiene and chemistry, computer science and computer information systems, and environmental biology.
+The program includes numerous majors but is geared towards the technical fields such as geography and geographic information systems, industrial hygiene and chemistry, computer science and computer information systems, environmental biology, and the engineering technology fields.
 Students usually enter the program after their freshman or sophomore year.
 Being registered in the CO-OP course maintains full-time student status with regards to health insurance, student loan deferment, and priority registration for the next semester.
 There are three program options: alternating, parallel, and professional practice.
-Permission for participation in any of the programs is required from the Career Center.
+Permission for participation in any of the programs is required from the Career Center in coordination with the academic department.

 A three semester rotation with the student working fulltime (no class attendance) one semester, going to school full-time the next semester and rotating until the student has worked a total of 52 weeks, or one year, with the same employer.
 Work responsibilities are based on the students’ academic major.
 Each work assignment has a work plan that is discussed with the student’s advisor, has increasing responsibilities, and contains an employer evaluation component.
 There is no academic credit awarded for working the CO-OP.